aggixx/FALoot/README.md

 - Button that automates taking tells on an item.
 A fixed timer along with a addon command could be used so that others using the addon could see the progress of the item.
 Also potentially add a way for people to "stall" the timer of an item by request.
 - Retroactively pull item values from aspects chat and pass them to others in the raid.
 - Add the amount of DKP spent on the item to the LootAlert frame.
-- Shift click to link items, Ctrl click to view items.
 - Add item expiration time as an option.
 - Customizable loot filters instead of hardcoded ones (potentially spec/class based).